Bakhan Restaurant at 72 London Road has been serving up Kurdish food since 2009, including soups, kebabs, stews, stuffed vegetables, and plenty more.

 - Safeen Charcoal Grill appears on Goad plans from May 2004 to August 2008 inclusive.
 It can also be seen on a Google Street View image from July 2008.
 The name of Safeen Mountain and details of the dishes offered by the restaurant come from an undated takeaway menu found in the firms files at Croydon Local Studies and Archives Service.
 Regarding the Kurdish connection, note that Safeen Mountain is in Kurdistan.

 - Bakhan is shown on the August 2009 and May 2011 Goad plans, and Google Street View imagery from November 2010.
-Safeen Charcoal Grill Ltd was dissolved as a company in October 2009, according to Companies House.
+Safeen Charcoal Grill Ltd was dissolved as a company in October 2009, according to (now-deleted) information on the Companies House website.
 Phrase on current menus is from personal observation.
 Ali Mohammed of Bakhan Restaurant described pacha to me as “lamb head and leg” (conversation at restaurant, 11 May 2015).

 - All information in this paragraph provided by Ali Mohammed (conversation at restaurant, 11 May 2015).